dachcom-digital/pimcore-dynamic-search-index-provider-lucene/README.md

 }
 ```

+### Dependencies
+This package will also install a fork of [ZendSearch](https://github.com/dachcom-digital/ZendSearch) to provide the latest PHP compatibility.

 ### Dynamic Search Bundle
 You need to install / enable the Dynamic Search Bundle first.
 Read more about it [here](https://github.com/dachcom-digital/pimcore-dynamic-search#installation).